-Asynchronous provision / recorded: lectures and task-introductions are used to introduce theoretical contents and to prepare students for their weekly task and learning schedule.
+Lectures and task-introductions are used to introduce theoretical contents and to prepare students for their weekly task and learning schedule.

-Synchronous provision / live - On Campus and Online: all modules are taught in a small-group face to face teaching format, with the same provision for On Campus and Online.
+All modules are taught in a small-group teaching.
 Regular drop-in and surgery sessions allow students for direct contact with their tutors, and to ask questions and to raise any specific learning needs

-The virtual (synchronous FtF) design studio, tutorial sessions in small groups or individual arranged time slots, provides student with tutorials for their design projects.
+Roaming tutorial sessions in small groups or individual arranged tutorials provide students with feedback and guidance for their design projects.